mosaicnetworks/monetd/docs/new_commands.md

 This is clearly not a production configuration, where you would use `nohup` and redirect log output to the files.

+## Testing

+//TODO flesh this out.

++ connect evmlc
++ create a new key pair
++ transfer some money
++ run crowdfunding etc.

 # Joining a Network